abcMarcus/unix-learning/tasks.md

 2. On the first terminal, run `cd task_<number>` to move the lesson location.
 3. Read below and complete each of the tasks
 4. On the second terminal, run `./check.sh <number>` to verify if you have done the task correctly!
-5. One the first terminal, Use `cd ..` to return to previous directory.
+5. On the first terminal, Use `cd ..` to return to previous directory and repeat the steps for the next task!

 ## tasks
 ### task 1 - viewing files